-An interview will not be rescheduled for reasons such as (but not limited to): you did not check your eligibility or book an interview within the timeframe or conflicting interviews times with other universities.
-All interview bookings are scheduled in Adelaide Daylight Savings time.
-It is important that applicants are aware of the time difference from their location.
-Arriving late due to time zone miscalculation is not grounds for reschedule or appeal (e.g. 12pm ACDT (Adelaide) = 12:30pm AEDT (Sydney, Melbourne)).
+An interview will not be rescheduled for reasons such as (but not limited to): you did not check your eligibility or book an interview within the timeframe or conflicting interview times with other universities.
+Please check the time in your booking confirmation carefully.
+It is important that applicants are aware of any time differences from their location to the time zone shown in the booking confirmation.
+Arriving late due to time zone miscalculation is not grounds for reschedule or appeal (e.g. 12pm ACST (Adelaide) = 12.30pm AEST (Sydney, Melbourne)).

-A request to reschedule under medical or compassionate circumstances can be made via email to the Faculty of Health and Medical Sciences (with supporting documentation) for consideration within five days of the original interview.
+A request to reschedule under medical or compassionate circumstances can be made via email to the Faculty of Health and Medical Sciences (with supporting documentation) for consideration within three days of the original interview.
 Please submit your request to uoaapplications@adelaide.edu.au.
 No requests on behalf of an applicant will be considered.